 Usually I spend my days chasing around a tiny terrorist who knows too many bad words, is addicted to cheese, and doesn’t like bedtime.
 In the few minutes that she’s distracted I get as much work done as possible until she needs me for the thousandth time.

-My oldest is the only boy and he’s entering puberty.
+My oldest is the only boy and he’s now a teen.
 None of us may survive.
 Luckily he got my book-smarts and my love of reading, so he should at least make it to graduation if I don’t strangle him first.
 I’ve found a new respect for parents of anyone over the age of ten.
 This is cruel and unusual punishment.

 That first book was The Omega Prize.
 The first thing I ever finished, and the first one I published to Amazon on Feb 16, 2019.